vanillawc/.github/README.md

 ## Resources

+- [Building Web Components with Vanilla Javascript]: A primer on building vanilla web components by Ali Spittel
 - [Web Components Interoperability Lab][]: Demonstrations of how Web Componets can be integrated with common frameworks
 - [Web Components: From Zero to Hero][]: An introduction to writing raw web components
 - [WebComponents.org][] - Community resource for finding and learning about Web Components.
 - [Web Components The Right Way][] - Awesome list of Web Component resources.
-- [open-wc][] - Set of defaults and recommendations to get started writing Web Components, anything from linting, testing, building, automating and demoing.
+- [Open-WC.org][] - Set of defaults and recommendations to get started writing Web Components, anything from linting, testing, building, automating and demoing.

 This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.